5-Second Films

-5-Second Films or 5 Second Films or simply 5SF is an American film group and website that develops and produces an online comedy web series of five-second long short films, as well as a series of long films that have been viewed over 500 million times on YouTube.
+5-Second Films, 5 Second Films, or simply 5SF is an American film group and website that develops and produces an online comedy web series of five-second long short films, as well as a series of long films that have been viewed over 500 million times on YouTube.
 It was started in the dormitories at the University of Southern California in the spring of 2005 by Brian Firenzi.
 The website went live in October 2008.
 Up until December 2013, they featured a new film every weekday, with the only rules being two seconds of opening titles, five seconds of film consisting of a quick set-up and punchline, and one second of end titles.
-Since then, they've been releasing new short films in a more relaxed tempo.
+Currently, films are being released non-regularly.

 The website has been featured on G4's Attack of the Show!, Comedy Central's Tosh.0, Last Call with Carson Daly, Spin, CNN Entertainment Weekly and Wired.
-The films sometimes featured guest stars like Patton Oswalt, Fred Armisen, Doug Benson, Eddie Pepitone, Juliette Lewis, "Weird Al" Yankovic, and Andrew W.K.
+The films sometimes featured guest stars like Patton Oswalt, Fred Armisen, Doug Benson, Eddie Pepitone, Juliette Lewis, "Weird Al" Yankovic, Andrew W.K. and Jack Quaid.
 Time put 5-Second Films on its list of the top 50 websites of 2013, calling it "addicting" and writing, "You'll probably never find a better way to waste a few seconds of your life."

 History

-5SF was conceived in 2005, by Brian Firenzi while he attended USC, in the class of Prof. Frank Chindamo.
+5SF was founded in 2005 by Brian Firenzi while he attended USC.
 The idea originally came from a contest organized by the Cadillac Motor Company, where five second commercials were allowed to be submitted for cars.
-Though Firenzi and friends never entered the contest, it inspired them to create "Chivalry is Dead," a five-second film where a man refuses to hold a door for a woman.
-Firenzi showed various other students his films, and soon he assembled several other creators to join him.
+Firenzi and friends never entered the contest.
+It inspired them to create "Chivalry is Dead," a five-second film where a man refuses to hold a door for a woman.
+Firenzi showed various other students his films, and several other creators joined him.
 The website, with its promise for a film every week day, was launched on October 31, 2008.
-Slowly, more and more actors, writers and directors assembled in one house in Silver Lake, Los Angeles.
-The films grew to have a cult following.
+More actors, writers and directors assembled in one house in Silver Lake, Los Angeles.

-In February 2013, the core 5SF crew (see Members, below) joined forces with Uproxx, releasing weekly sketches that stuck with the surreal and darkly comedic form of most 5SFs, but were longer than five seconds.
+In February 2013, the core 5SF crew collaborated with Uproxx, releasing weekly sketches that were longer than five seconds.
 Usually these sketches were about three minutes.
-They were less popular than the 5SFs but still well received by fans.